 He later migrated to Arizona, where he joined Chief Narbona’s band and married his daughter.
 He admired Narbona’s fearless attitude, although his father-in-law tried to teach him the value of peace as well as war.
-Standing over six foot tall, Manuelito was determined to become a war leader and fought his first battle at Narbona Pass in 1835 when 1000 Mexicans from New Mexico were coming to attack the Navajo.
+Standing over six feet tall, Manuelito was determined to become a war leader and fought his first battle at Narbona Pass in 1835 when 1000 Mexicans from New Mexico were attacking the Navajo.
 Winning the battle, the Navajo gave him the name Hashkeh Naabaah, meaning ″Angry Warrior″.

 However, Manuelito and about 4,000 of his people were not among them.
-From their mountain strongholds, they waged guerrilla warfare, while Carson continued his policy of killing wild game and horses and destroying crops.
+From their mountain strongholds, they waged guerrilla warfare, while Carson continued killing wild game and horses and destroying crops.
 By the autumn of 1866, Manuelito and his people were starving and so finally surrendered.
-They too were taken to the Bosque Redondo.
+They, too were taken to the Bosque Redondo.

 Once home, he was selected to be the head of tribal police.
 In his later years, he advocated education for his people in the hopes that they might improve their lives.

 During his lifetime Manuelito is said to have had four wives, the last of whom was named Juanita.

 He died in 1893 from measles complicated by pneumonia.